YaHUBgames/MZAPO_golf/README.md

 Mzapo golf is based on [mzapo_template](https://gitlab.fel.cvut.cz/b35apo/mzapo_template.git) project and cannot work without mzapo board.
 All technical information about mzapo board can be found on [official site](https://cw.fel.cvut.cz/wiki/courses/b35apo/en/documentation/mz_apo/start).

-<ins>Note</ins>: this file won't work correctly if it is outside project directory.

 ## Compile and run
 Makefile works the same way as the one from the template.
 Before running the application on board you will need to change or comment these two lines.
 ```bash